-If a viewer sees an ad with 50+ comments and hundreds of likes, he/she is much more likely to make a purchase.
+If a viewer sees an ad with 50+ comments and hundreds of likes, they are much more likely to make a purchase.
 That’s why social proofing is an absolute must for any successful ad campaign, Facebook, or otherwise.

-(Pro tip: You can collect reviews from your customers and use them as social proof content in your ads.
-Get started with the free version of our software.)
+Pro tip: You can collect reviews and testimonials from your customers and use them as social proof content in your ads.

 Targeting has come a long way in the past few years.
-Today, it can provide each individual with the information he/she finds interesting, and the overall experience can be completely different, even though everything happens in the same place.
+Today, it can provide each individual with the information they find interesting, and the overall experience can be completely different, even though everything happens in the same place.
 The users are segmented by their affinities, allowing you to present your product or service in the best possible way.

-You must align the content with the audience, or your ad campaigns won’t be very successful.
-Targeting allows you to pinpoint your specific audience giving you the most out of every Facebook ad.
+You must align the content with the audience or your ad campaigns won’t be very successful.
+Targeting allows you to pinpoint your specific audience giving you the most out of every Facebook lead ad.

 Adding some limited-time offers is always a good way of attracting new customers.
-First of all, it puts the customers under ‘pressure’ as they have to make a choice quickly if they want to get some benefits.
+It puts the customers under ‘pressure’ as they have to make a choice quickly if they want to get some benefits.
 These benefits usually come in the form of coupon codes, discounts, and various prizes.
 If you place an ad with a limited time offer, you will get more control over what is going on.

 Your product or service will stay in people’s heads, and they will know that the sooner they make a purchase, the cheaper it’s going to be.
 If they can redeem their prize or coupon within a limited time, they won’t just forget about it.
 A precise expiration date will make potential buyers spend money faster than an evergreen discount, and the offer won’t eat your profit margin completely.

 Events present an ideal place where you can meet your clients and get more personal with each individual.
-Holding such an event is usually expensive, and it takes a lot of effort to organize, so you must get it right the first time.
-You can use Facebook ads to ensure that you get the attendance you need while boosting visibility and increasing your sales.
+Holding such an event is usually expensive.
+It takes a lot of effort to organize, so you must get it right the first time around.
+You can use Facebook lead ads to ensure that you get the attendance you need while boosting visibility and increasing your sales.

 Sure, you can use the local radio, billboards, and other forms of advertising, but nothing will be as useful as a well-placed event promotion Facebook ad.
 Create an online sign-up process that informs the users about what they are signing up for.